 It’s a free and easily-accessible campaign, so you should definitely take advantage of it to learn more about protecting yourself from a cyber attack.

-To learn more about how we can help, check out ThreatWarrior to see our cyber defense capabilities.
+To learn more about how we can help, check out ThreatWarrior to see our cyber defense capabilities including as a network detection and response vendor.